These exciting day trips from Nagoya are full of must-go adventures!

 Do: Soak in Gero Hot Springs

-There are also many public onsen footbaths that are free for you to relieve your weary legs and muscles.
-Do remember to bring your own towels to dry off after!
+There are also loads of public onsen footbaths that are free for use.
+Remember to bring towels to dry off after!

 Photo credits: ©JNTO